dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-16
+1. was able to fetch required info from the ksctl cli and apply configmap, secret, and deployment for httpserver for scaling up and down
+2. and just relax

 # Date 2023-09-15
 1. done with ksctl install configmap and other stuff after creation of cluster
 2. done a stream on the basic and intermediate golang